 Metered Street Parking

 Metered street parking is available throughout the central business district (downtown), curbside parking is available for hourly-metered parking.
-Free two-hour parking is available along Johnny Cake Hill.
+Free three-hour parking is available along Johnny Cake Hill.

 Directions to Elm Street Parking Garage: From I-195, take Exit 26 (formerly Exit 15) for Route 18 South – Downtown.
 Take RIGHT at the first traffic light onto Elm Street.
 The Elm Street Garage is ahead approximately 500 feet on your RIGHT.